Kimera

 What Is Hair Smoothening?

 The results can look really neat and easy to manage, especially if you’re someone who doesn’t want to deal with much styling every morning.
-But smoothing is a bit stronger than keratin, so your hair may need more care afterwards to stay soft and healthy.
+But smoothening is a bit stronger than keratin, so your hair may need more care afterwards to stay soft and healthy.
 If the aftercare is skipped, the hair might feel slightly dry over time.
 That’s why regular deep conditioning and gentle handling really make a difference.

 Here’s why some people go for smoothening: